About the Journal

 - Original Article: This is a report of a formal basic science or clinical research study (max word count: 3000).

-- Systematic Review and Meta-Analyses: On subjects where there is sufficient evidence to present a pooled analysis, a systematic review (with or without) a meta-analysis is preferred over a narrative review (max word count: 5000).
+- Systematic Review and Meta-Analyses: On topics where there is sufficient evidence to present a pooled analysis, a systematic review (with or without) a meta-analysis is preferred over a narrative review (max word count: 5000).

 - Tips and Techniques: This type of article permits the author to write from experience, rather than from the published literature.
 Articles explaining how to approach certain problems or how to accomplish certain maneuvers are welcomed (max word count: 1500).

-- Images of Interest: we are keen to present radiological image(s) accompanied by a short narrative that have an educational message (max word count: 250).
+- Images of Interest: We are keen to present radiological image(s) accompanied by a short narrative that have an educational message (max word count: 250).

 - Conference Proceedings: Where a conference is affiliated to the Journal, the proceedings will be published as agreed by the Editorial Board.

-- Letters to the Editor: Letters for publication can be written to the Editor that comment on anything within the journal.
+- Letters to the Editor: Letters for publication can be written to the Editor that comment on anything within the Journal.

 The Journal is an evolving entity and we are interested to hear from authors with novel manuscript ideas, and notes of interest should be sent to the Managing Editor.

-The Journal operates a double blinded review policy, where the identity of the authors and reviewers are concealed.
+The Journal operates a double blinded peer review policy, where the identity of the authors and reviewers are concealed.
 Manuscripts will be reviewed by a minimum of two reviewers and, where consensus is not achieved, a third reviewer will be invited.
 All submission reviews and outcomes aim to be completed within six weeks of submission.
 There are four categories of outcome:

-- Acceptance without changes manuscripts will be sent straight for copy editing and typesetting without changes to the academic content.
+- Acceptance without changes - Manuscripts will be sent straight for copy editing and typesetting without changes to the academic content.
 This is unusual.

-- Acceptance with minor changes manuscripts will require minor changes to the academic content, which will be re-assessed at the editorial level.
+- Acceptance with minor changes - Manuscripts will require minor changes to the academic content, which will be re-assessed at the editorial level.

-- Invitation to re-submit following major changes this category applies to manuscripts which are of interest to the Journal, but require major changes and a further round of peer review.
+- Invitation to re-submit following major changes - This category applies to manuscripts which are of interest to the Journal, but require major changes and a further round of peer review.
 Acceptance is not guaranteed at this stage.